MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 <a name="how-to-integrate-azure-information-protection-with-cloud-app-security"></a>

-## How to integrate Microsoft Information Protection with Defender for Cloud Apps
+## How to integrate Microsoft Purview Information Protection with Defender for Cloud Apps

-### Enable Microsoft Information Protection
+### Enable Microsoft Purview Information Protection

-All you have to do to integrate Microsoft Information Protection with Defender for Cloud Apps is select a single checkbox.
-By enabling automatic scan, you enable searching for Microsoft Information Protection sensitivity labels on your Office 365 files without the need to create a policy.
-After you enable it, if you have files in your cloud environment that are labeled with Microsoft Information Protection sensitivity labels, you'll see them in Defender for Cloud Apps.
+All you have to do to integrate Microsoft Purview Information Protection with Defender for Cloud Apps is select a single checkbox.
+By enabling automatic scan, you enable searching for sensitivity labels from Microsoft Purview Information Protection on your Office 365 files without the need to create a policy.
+After you enable it, if you have files in your cloud environment that are labeled with sensitivity labels from Microsoft Purview Information Protection, you'll see them in Defender for Cloud Apps.

 To enable Defender for Cloud Apps to scan files with content inspection enabled for sensitivity labels: